✨ Professional Resume Review | Get Yours Today | Certified Experts

 15. The Sales Industry

-A sales Representative, Sales Floor Assistant, and Sales Consultant are the others.
+A Sales Representative, Sales Floor Assistant, and Sales Consultant are the others.

-Some day-to-day responsibilities of a Sales Associate include greeting customers and operating cash registers and pin machines.
+Some day-to-day responsibilities of a Sales Associate include greeting customers and operating cash registers and PIN machines.

 The others are working to increase store sales and provide customers with product advice.